Abdullah-Alarwi/my_get/README.md

 # my_get
 for Abdullah Alarwi
-# this is just a comment
+# this is just for learning